uwrobotics/MarsRover2019-firmware/README.md

     Ex.
 Compile the science application for the science board:
     `make APP=science BOARD=science`

     Ex.
-Compile the CAN test application for the nucleo development board:
+Compile the CAN test application for the safety board:
-    `make APP=test_i2c BOARD=nucleo`
+    `make APP=test_can BOARD=safety`

     Ex.
-Compile the I2C test application for the safety board:
+Compile the Serial test application for the nucleo development board:
-    `make APP=test_can BOARD=safety`
+    `make APP=test_serial BOARD=nucleo`

+    After compiling an application you should see a message similar to the following:
+    `===== bin file ready to flash: ../build/test_serial/test_serial_nucleo.bin =====`

+    *Note*: If you are going through this README as part of the firmware training tutorial you can now go back to where you left off in the document.

 5. Deploy onto board (see below for how to connect to a board)